API Endpoint Access URL

 <?php

-# Programmatically remove text & watermarks from input images using the PixLab TXT-REMOVE API endpoint.
+# Programmatically remove text from images and permitted watermarks using the PixLab TXT-REMOVE API endpoint.

 #